metal3-io/ironic-image/docs/releasing.md

 [Prior art](https://github.com/metal3-io/ironic-image/pull/702)

+### Renovate configuration

+Renovate bot monitors Ironic upstream branches for updates and creates PRs when changes are detected.
+The configuration in `renovate.json` must be updated in the `main` branch to include the new release branch.

+Update `renovate.json` in `main` branch:

+- Add the new release branch (e.g., `release-32.0`) to the `baseBranchPatterns` array
+- Add the new release branch to the `packageRules` section with the daily schedule configuration matching other release branches

 ### Branch protection rules

 Branch protection rules need to be applied to the new release branch.
 Copy the